The Perils of Tire-Kicking: How People Who Call Too Many Ice Dam Removal Companies Get Confused

-For example, we tell all of our customers that we charge a 2-hour minimum rate.
+For example, we tell all of our customers that we charge a minimum number of hours for each and every job.
 Some of them get angry when we tell them this, claiming that when they called us earlier we said there was not a minimum charge.
 They accuse us of changing our “sales pitch” and being dishonest.

-The trouble is that we’ve never seen any ice dam job take less than 2 hours to complete safely – therefore we’ve always had a 2-hour minimum charge.
+The trouble is that we’ve never seen any ice dam job take less than 2-hours to complete safely – therefore we’ve always had at least a 2-hour minimum charge.
 We have to set up all of our equipment, find and connect to a water source, remove the snow that the ice dam(s) are buried under, and then use the steamers with enough finesse that your shingles don’t come off with the ice dam.
 The cowboy technique doesn’t work so well with ice dams.
 But some homeowners don’t want to hear that they’ll need to pay for at least 2 hours of work.
 We’d like to give you the cold hard truth on the phone rather than on your roof.
-Only twice in more than 15 years of ice dam removal have I seen a job take a bit less than 2-hours to complete.
+Only twice in almost 20-years of ice dam removal have I seen a job take a bit less than 2-hours to complete.

 Some less-experienced, less-judicious, or less-honest ice dam companies will guarantee a certain number of hours to complete your job.
 We don’t do that, and we won’t do it even if every other company told you they did.
 We’ll tell you our average times for the winter, but we’ll make it very clear that your job could take far longer than the “average.”
 We need to see the roof in-person and remove the snow covering your ice dam before we can even begin to think about taking a stab at how long the ice dam removal process will take.

 By the way, we’re sad to say that every season we have at least one person who puts the decimal point a bit too far to the left.
-At one point in 2015 we were charging $475.00 an hour but a customer thought it was $4.75 an hour.
+In 2015 we were charging $575.00 an hour but a customer thought it was $5.75 an hour.
 Heck, for that kind of money we could leave the steamers at home and thaw our beards in the warmth of a McDonalds kitchen, where we flip burgers.
 We’ve truly heard it all!

 Confused customers will say “Nobody told us you had to have access to our water!”
 Maybe another ice dam removal company “didn’t” tell you, but we sure did!
 One of the first things we tell homeowners on the phone is that we need a water source, so our steamers can steam.
 We tell them in the beginning of our conversation, and at the tail end of our conversation.